harness/developer-hub/docs/platform/authentication/authentication-overview.md

 ### Set absolute session timeout

-Harness logs a user out of their account after a session timeout irrespective of any activity.
+When **Absolute Session Timeout  (in minutes)** is set, a Harness user is logged out of their account after the configured timeout, irrespective of any activity.

-To configure your account's session inactivity timeout, do the following:
+To configure your account's Absolute Session Timeout, do the following:

 1. In your Harness account, select **Account Settings**.

 2. Select **Authentication**.

-3. In **Absolute Session Timeout (in minutes)**, enter the time in minutes to set the absolute session time out.
+3. In **Absolute Session Timeout (in minutes)**, enter the time in minutes to set the Absolute Session Timeout.

-   The default absolute session timeout is 0, that means absolute session timeout is not set.
+   The default Absolute Session Timeout is 0, which means that it is not set.

    You can set this to a maximum of 4320 minutes (3 days).
 The field automatically converts the minutes you enter to higher units of time, and displays the result under the field.
 For example, if you enter 1440, the UI shows **1 day** below the field.

-In case both inactive session timeout and absolute session timeout is set, the condition first met wlll be honoured.
+When both the Session Inactivity Timeout and the Absolute Session Timeout are set, the condition that is met first will be honored.